 Setting the properties of the local file server

 - In Connect Settings, go to Servers > Default > Local Server.

 Name: The name cannot be changed for the local server.
 It is based on the computer name given to the server on the network.

-Description: The description field lets you type in additional information about the server, for instance its location or information pertaining to the folders it serves.
+Description: Enter additional information about the server, for instance, its location or information about the folders it serves.
+This field is optional.

-Server type/Protocol: You'll notice that you cannot change the protocol for the local server, since it is based on direct disk access.
+Protocol: You cannot change the protocol for the local server since it is based on direct disk access.

-Authentication: Normally the Background Service account specified on the Global tab i Connect is used for access to local folders.
-However, if you need to override this setting, you can select Override Account and type in the username and password of another user.
-If you would like to specify a domain user with access to local folders, type it in as domain\username and specify the corresponding password for that user.
-Finally, click on the Test Connection button to make sure the account information is valid.
+Authentication: Normally, the account specified in the Authentication view in Connect Settings is used for access to local folders.
+However, you can select Override Account and enter the username and password of another user.
+To specify a domain user with access to local folders, enter it as domain\username and specify the corresponding password for the user.
+Select Test Connection to make sure the account information is valid.

-Next, you'll want to define the source and destination folders on the local file server.
-Once that's done you can configure routing and create a channel that combines source and destination folders.
+Next, you can define the source and destination folders on the local file server.
+Once that's done, you can configure routing and create a channel that combines source and destination folders.